 Competition to acquire information

 If the independence of stock returns across years, months and weeks was caused by the rapid incorporation of new information into the stock price, then what caused that speed of incorporation?
 The answer was evident – the competition among active investors to acquire the information first and act on it.

 If an event occurs (new information is created) that means that the GE stock price will rise $1, then that information is fully incorporated into the GE share price once the ‘discovery’ of the information by active investors, and their subsequent buying, drives the stock price up by $1.
 The intensity of the competition between active investors to be among the first investors to acquire and act on information causes new information to be rapidly incorporated into stock prices.

 I should note before we move on that competition is not the only thing that drives the speed of information incorporation – other factors are also important, such as taxes and stock market rules.
-A particularly important example is bans on short selling, because short selling is a crucial channel for negative information to make its way into the market.
+A particularly important example is bans on short selling, which impede the incorporation of new information because short selling is a crucial channel for negative information to make its way into the market.

 Tests of the Efficient Markets Hypothesis

 Eugene Fama introduced a formal notion of the ‘information efficiency’ of stock markets to describe the speed with which information is incorporated into stock prices.
 Fama described three different levels of market efficiency in terms of what type of information becomes ‘immediately’ incorporated into stock prices.
 Fama’s levels of market efficiency are:

 Weak form (all types of past price information are immediately incorporated);

 Semi-strong form (all publicly available information are immediately incorporated); &

 Weak-form efficiency is obviously true (stock market ‘charts’ are all baloney) and Strong-form efficiency is obviously false (insiders know a lot more about firms than outsiders), so economists focused on testing whether stock markets are Semi-strong form efficient.